gopaljogani/gopaljogani.github.io/_posts/2019-02-15-glossary-reinforcement.md

 </details>
 </div> <p></p>

 As mentioned previously, the dynamics of the environment are rarely known.
-In such cases we cannot use [DP](#dynamic-programing){:.mdLink}.
+In such cases we cannot use [DP](#dynamic-programing).
 Monte Carlo (MC) methods bypass this lack of knowledge by estimating the expected return from experience (*i.e.* sampling of the unknown dynamics).

-MC methods are very similar to the previously discussed [Generalized Policy Iteration](#policy-iteration){:.mdLink}(GPI).
+MC methods are very similar to the previously discussed [Generalized Policy Iteration](#policy-iteration)(GPI).
 The main differences being:

 * They *learn* the value-function by sampling from the MDP (experience) rather than *computing* these values using the dynamics of the MDP.

 * MC methods **do not bootstrap**: each value function for each state/action is estimated independently. *I.e.* they do not update value estimates based on other value estimates.

 * In DP, given a state-value function, we could look ahead one step to determine a policy.
 This is not possible anymore due to the lack of knowledge of the dynamics.
-It is thus crucial to estimate the action value function $q_{\*}$ instead of $v_{\*}$ in [policy evaluation](#policy-evaluation){:.mdLink}.
+It is thus crucial to estimate the action value function $q_{\*}$ instead of $v_{\*}$ in [policy evaluation](#policy-evaluation).

 Recall that $q_\pi(s) = \mathbb{E}[R_{t+1} + \gamma G_{t+1} \vert S_{t}=s, A_t=a]$. <span class='intuitionText'>Monte Carlo Estimation approximates this expectations through sampling. *I.e.* by averaging the returns after every visits of state action pairs $(s,a)$</span>.